NYS Divorce Laws

 Cruel and Inhuman Treatment

-Alcoholism, by itself, usually is not a sufficient basis for divorce, unless your spouse becomes cruel or violent when intoxicated, so that you fear for your health and safety.
+Alcoholism is not usually sufficient grounds for divorce in NYS, unless said alcoholism results in cruel or violent behavior when your spouse is intoxicated, so much that you fear for your safety.

-Mental illness also is not a sufficient basis for a divorce on the grounds of cruel and inhuman treatment, unless a spouse's other behavior could be defined as "cruel and inhuman treatment."
-However, mental illness is not a defense to cruel and inhuman treatment.
-Nevertheless, a court may declare a marriage void when a spouse has been incurably mentally ill for a period of five (5) years or more.
+Mental illness is also not a sufficient grounds for divorce unless the other spouse's behavior as a result of said illness could be defined as "cruel and inhuman treatment."
+Mental illness is not a defense to cruel and inhuman treatment.
+A court may grant a divorce when a spouse has been incurably mentally ill for a period of five (5) years or more.

 Abandonment for One or More Years